dbrattli/Expression/README.md

 ## Supported features

 Expression will never provide you with all the features of F# and .NET.
 We are providing a few of the features we think are useful, and will add more on-demand as we go along.

 - **Pipelining** - for creating workflows.
 - **Composition** - for composing and creating new operators
-- **Pattern Matching** - a better way of flow control than `if-elif-else`.
+- **Pattern Matching** - an alternative flow control to `if-elif-else`.

 - **Option** - for optional stuff and better `None` handling.
 - **Result** - for better error handling and enables railway-oriented